 Then please be sure to check out my video titled the Real cause of Goitrogens and thyroid nodules In a video I did a while back.
 Optimize gut health.
 Twenty percent of thyroid hormone conversion occurs, thanks in part to the health of gut microbiota.
 Gut dysbiosis can be another reason for poor T4-T3 conversion.

 Another thing that I think is so important especially if you have 1 or more autoimmune disease is that the Gut plays a pivotal role in the overall development of autoimmune diseases like Thyroid Hashimotos.
-A big part of the immune system lies in the gut mucosal tissues supporting the gut will help you autoimmune disease.
+A big part of the immune system lies in the gut mucosal tissues and supporting the gut will go along way in helping your autoimmune disease.